 5.1.
 Penalties for furnishing a firearm to someone else for use in a felony

-Punishment under this enhancement is an additional term of one, two, or three years.
+Punishment under this enhancement is an additional term of

 You must be sentenced to the middle term — two years — unless the court finds circumstances in aggravation or mitigation.
 The judge must state the reasons for his or her choice on the record at the time of the sentence.